 Thanks to COVID-19, a slew of new competitors and innovation inspired by consumer demand, the rate of progress now reflects a steady current as market forces converge.

-- Consumers continuing to delay screenings and treatments due to fear and misinformation, while expecting a frictionless experience when seeking medical care—and ready to switch providers if expectations aren’t met
+- Healthcare consumers continuing to delay screenings and treatments due to fear and misinformation, while expecting a frictionless experience when seeking medical care—and ready to switch providers if expectations aren’t met

 - Physicians and other healthcare providers struggling to seamlessly integrate telehealth and other digital tools for care delivery